watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

 The Manager advertises the following parameters to each service function node:

 * Behavior: End.AN
 * SID: the SID of End.AN (in IPv6 Address format).
-Service segments that support slicing are specified here as Flex-Algo SIDs.
+If service segments support slicing, they are represented as Flex-Algo SIDs.
 * Function Name: type of network function
 * Action: enable
 * TLV:
-    * Specification of the Anycast Group: when deploying multiple Network Functions within the same context, it MUST use the Anycast Group TLV to specify the same anycast group SID.
+    * Specification of the Anycast Group: when deploying multiple Network Functions within the same context, it MUST use the Anycast Group TLV to indicate a shared anycast group SID.
     * Allows for the specification of unique parameters and context associated with a particular network function.

 --- back